redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 # Admin Training VM Setup - Stage 1

-Here are steps to build VM Stage 1 from Ubuntu 18.04 with:
+Here are steps to build ***admin-training-1*** from Ubuntu 18.04.

+You'll end up with:
 - Docker networking
 - Vanilla DNS
 - Vanilla VNC
 - Redis Insight
 - Node containers - stopped and removed.

-Nodes will run in containers, but they look like VMs as shown.
+Nodes run in containers, but they look like VMs.

 ![](img/00-vm-overview.png)